Attractions and Special Events Calendar at

 These are a few of my favorite places.
 Vermonters have a very special relationship with their foods!
 Most of these restaurants serve local foods.
 Be sure to plan to be in the area a few days to sample several cusines!
 And don't you dare tell me there is no place to eat in the area!

 - Gerardos Italian Restaurant has returned to St. J. -- and right downtown! as good as ever, open every night - a local family run restaurant - a real Italian family!
-A real favorite of my L.A. cousin!
+A special favorite of my L.A. cousin!

 - Anthony’s – long time local diner, always good and plentiful home cooking, American diner style.